 It feels like there is never a best time to travel to Europe.
 In summer when the weather is at its best for a trip around Europe there are too many tourists everywhere.
 Traveling Europe in winter can be challenging if you can’t deal with temperatures around freezing level and autumn can be wet.
 Therefore more and more people are looking for unique places to visit in Europe to avoid mass tourism in summer.

-Is it safe to travel in Europe
+Is it safe to travel in Europe in 2020

 ETIAS Visa for Europe

 Traveling in Europe requires a Schengen visa which for most countries is a matter of applying online.
 This is about to change though as in 2021 the Etias will be introduced.
 Then you will have to fill out a electronic form online, which will be used for screening and eventually should make traveling in Europe safer.
 Click here for more information for example the Etias for Italy.

 Did you know that this city in Southern Norway gets the most sun hours on Scandinavia in summer.
 No wonder that it is a popular tourist destination for Norwegian.
 But don’t worry there are not that many Norwegians to start talking about mass tourism.
 Kristiansand still belongs to that list of off the beaten track Europe destinations.
 There is a city beach, that also houses Palmesus, Scandinavia’s biggest beach party around the first weekend of July.

 Rent a car and explore the many coastal villages, fjords and its islands.
 Some Europe hidden gems in Southern Norway are: Sandøya and Lyngør.
 Even Kristiansand in winter is worth going.